-Figure 3-11 Quick Setup - Wireless
+Figure 3-12 Quick Setup - Wireless

-- > Wireless Radio The wireless radio can only be enabled and disabled. - Wireless Network Name Enter a value of up to 32 characters.
+- > Wireless Radio Enable or disable the wireless radio. - Wireless Network Name Enter a string of up to 32 characters.
 The same name of SSID (Service Set Identification) must be assigned to all wireless devices in your network.
-Considering your wireless network security, the default SSID is set to be TP-LINK_XXXXXX (XXXXXXX indicates the last unique six numbers of each Router's MAC address).
+Considering your wireless network security, the default SSID is set to be TP-LINK\XXXXX (XXXXXX indicates the last unique six numbers of each router's MAC address).
 This value is case-sensitive.
-For example, TEST is NOT the same as test. - Region Select your region from the drop-down list.
-This field specifies the region where the wireless function of the Router can be used.
-It may be illegal to use the wireless function of the Router in a region other than one of those specified in this field.
+For example, TEST is NOT the same as test. - Region Select your region from the pull-down list.
+This field specifies the region where the wireless function of the router can be used.
+It may be illegal to use the wireless function of the router in a region other than one of those specified in this field.
 If your country or region is not listed, please contact your local government agency for assistance.